ngeri/accessible/README.md

 Uncomment `testableExtensionsPath` if you would like **Accessible** to generate UITestableExtensions.swift file for you.

 Uncomment `tapMansPath` if you would like **Accessible** to generate UITapMans.swift file for you.

+If your done with the configuration file.
+The only thing left is calling `accessible` in the root directory of your project or set up a new run script build phase in your XCode project file.